Admission Criteria for the ADN Program

 - A minimum of two letters of Recommendations on letterhead.
 These letters can be from a former faculty or a professional relationship.
 No letters from personal friends, or family will be accepted.

-**For students admitted during 2020, the TEAS test will be postpone until mid-semester of second semester of general education.
+- **For students admitted during 2020, the TEAS test will be postponed until mid-semester of second semester of general education.

 - Meet with the financial representative to understand potential cost and plan for payment.

 - Applicants meeting the above criteria will be granted an interview with the Admissions Committee.

 - Once accepted into phase one (pre-nursing), any students with potential transfer credit through course equivalency, prior experience, or challenge exams must review the Transfer Credit policy and notify the Admission Coordinator immediately and at least 6 weeks prior to the start of the semester 1.
 (See Transfer Credit Policy)

 - Students who have successfully passed courses in semester 1 and currently in good academic standing in semester 2 may proceed to the second phase of admission process.